Last Updated: April 25, 2024

 (Photo by Michael Loccisano/Getty Images)

-In July 1996, the band's touring keyboardist Jonathan Melvoin died of a heroin overdose in a Manhattan hotel room after he and Chamberlin had used the drug together.
+In July 1996, the band's touring keyboardist, Jonathan Melvoin, died of a heroin overdose in a Manhattan hotel room after he and Chamberlin had used the drug together.
 Chamberlin was later arrested on a misdemeanor possession charge.
-Subsequently the band made the decision to fire Chamberlin and they continued as a trio.
-The shake up, coupled with personal dealings on Corgan's end and fighting depression, influenced the somber mood of 1998's "Adore."
+Subsequently, the band made the decision to fire Chamberlin, and they continued as a trio.
+The shake-up, coupled with personal dealings on Corgan's end and fighting depression, influenced the somber mood of 1998's "Adore."
 The album was met with a divided response from fans and critics.
 The next year, Chamberlin rejoined the band and they released "Machina/The Machines of God."
 In the middle of recording the album, Wrtzky quit the band.
 Sales were lower than ever before and critics were once again divided.
 The Smashing Pumpkins played their last show for awhile on December 2, 2000.

-In 2005, Corgan took out a full-page ad in The Chicago Tribune and The Chicago Sun-Times with a plea to re-form the Smashing Pumpkins.
+In 2005, Corgan took out a full-page ad in "The Chicago Tribune" and "The Chicago Sun-Times" with a plea to re-form The Smashing Pumpkins.
 Days later, Chamberlin accepted.
 In 2006, the band officially announced their reunion.
-The re-formed group went into the studio for two years and performed their first show together in May 22, 2007.
-They released "Zeitgeist" in July 2007 and it debuted at No. 2 on the Billboard charts.
-Corgan spent the summer of 2009 touring with his side band he had formed, Spirits in the Sky.
-The Smashing Pumpkins went on to release three more albums over the years: 2012's "Oceania", 2014's "Monuments to an Elegy", and "Shiny and Oh So Bright, Vol. 1" in 2018.
+The re-formed group went into the studio for two years and performed their first show together on May 22, 2007.
+They released "Zeitgeist" in July 2007 and it debuted at #2 on the "Billboard" charts.
+Corgan spent the summer of 2009 touring with the side band he had formed, Spirits in the Sky.
+The Smashing Pumpkins went on to release five more albums over the years: 2012's "Oceania," 2014's "Monuments to an Elegy," 2018's "Shiny and Oh So Bright, Vol. 1," 2020's "Cyr," and 2023's "Atum: A Rock Opera in Three Acts."
 Corgan went on to release three more solo albums.

 ANDREW COWIE/AFP/Getty Images